hibou107/blog/content/posts/comparator-library.md

 Comparator.compare[Tree](left, right)
 ```

-This example uses all the power offred by `shapeless`
+This example uses all the power offered by `shapeless`

- * The `LabelledGeneric`, the `HList` to create typeclass of any case class with field name
+ * The `LabelledGeneric`, the `HList` to create type class of any case class with a field name
- * The `CoProduct` to create typeclass of any trait
+ * The `CoProduct` to create type class of any trait
- * Use `Lazy` typeclass helps to work with recursive implicits search
+ * Use `Lazy` type class helps to work with recursive implicit search

  # Conclusion

- `shapeless` is a perfect tool for the job and the final product helps too boost performance of developers.
-They can see exactly what changed in the input and be able to correct bugs quickly
+ `shapeless` is a perfect tool for the job, and the final product helps to boost the performance of developers.
+They can see  precisely what changed in the input and be able to correct bugs quickly